 - 13.1.
-Neither the Commission, the Tribunal or technical adviser or consultant shall be liable to any party for any act or omission in connection with the arbitration conduced under these rules. - 13.2.
+Neither the Commission, the Tribunal or the Technical Andviser or the Ceonsultant shall be liable to any party for any act or omission in connection with the arbitration conducted under these rules. - 13.2.
 The Arbitrator's decision as approved by the Commission is final and binding on the parties until set aside by a competent court of law. - 13.3.
-These rules are subject to revision and amendment from time to time and any arbitration under this procedure shall be governed by the edition of the Rules in force at the time the arbitration commences which shall be taken as stipulated in Clause 2.2 as the date when the petition is filed with the Commission.
+These Reules are subject to revision and amendment from time to time and any arbitration under this procedure shall be governed by the edition of the Rules in force at the time the arbitration commences which shall be taken as stipulated in Clause 2.2 as the date when the petition is filed with the Commission.